-Covid-19 does pose a significant risk to the Council's finances.
-Over the immediate short-term, the Council has seen a reduction in income from Council Tax, Business Rates and Fees and Charges.
-Additional expenditure has been incurred, particularly around the Council's role in supporting the welfare of vulnerable individuals and IT costs associated with enabling Council staff to work remotely.
+Covid-19 and the subsequent recovery does pose a significant risk to the Council's finances.
+Over the immediate short-term, the Council experienced a reduction in income from Council Tax, Business Rates and Fees and Charges.
+Additional expenditure was incurred, particularly around the Council's role in supporting the welfare of vulnerable individuals and IT costs associated with enabling Council staff to work remotely.

-At this stage it is difficult to quantify the longer-term impact on the Council's finances.
-Initial work has focussed on high-risk income and expenditure budgets, Council Tax and Business Rates, and cash flow forecasting.
-The Council has provided financial management information to the Ministry of Housing, Communities and Local Government (MHCLG) and will continue to do so as required.
-Further work will be undertaken on these areas to provide an evidence-based financial position to support on-going dialogue with Government and future decision making.
+Initially, it was difficult to quantify the impact on the Council's finances given the uncertainty around how long restrictions would remain in place and how recovery from Covid may fundamentally change some of the Council services.
+Initial work was focussed on high-risk income and expenditure budgets, Council Tax and Business Rates, and cash flow forecasting.
+The Council provided financial management information to the Ministry of Housing, Communities and Local Government (MHCLG) during the year and monitored budgets closely.
+Further restrictions in place from December 2020 to March 2021 will have had a further impact on the Council Finances.